Networks

 We will now turn our attention to the left-hand-side menu in the explore view and step through what each of the icons in this menu does and how to use it.

 1. Force Directed: This layout algorithm simulates physical forces on the network.
 You can think of it as applying an attractive force between nodes that are connected by an edge and simultaneously applying a repulsive force between all pairs of nodes.
 It is a continuous algorithm that will reach an equilibrium when these forces are in balance and the nodes stop moving.
-It needs to be started and stopped manually by clicking the start and stop buttons.
-There is also one advanced setting for it and that is the Prevent Overlap option.
-By default this option is No and you should always start running the layout algorithm with prevent overlap on No. Once the nodes have reached equilibrium you may want to "tidy up" the layout by running the force directed layout again with Prevent Overlap set to Yes.
+It needs to be started manually by clicking the start button.
+Once it has been started you can stop it at any time by clicking the stop button.
+If it's not stopped manually it will run for the length of time (in seconds) specified in the Duration box.
+There are also some advanced settings that you will see for this layout algorithm.
+The first is the Prevent Overlap option.
+By default this option is set to false and you should always start running the layout algorithm with prevent overlap set to false.
+Once the nodes have reached equilibrium you may want to "tidy up" the layout by running the force directed layout again with Prevent Overlap set to true.
 The same physical forces will be simulated but in this case the relative size of nodes will be taken into account so that overlapping nodes are repelled from each other.
-It is significantly slower to run the algorithm with Prevent Overlap set to Yes which is why it should only be applied after an initial equilibrium has been reached.
+It is significantly slower to run the algorithm with Prevent Overlap set to true which is why it should only be applied after an initial equilibrium has been reached.
+Gravity, Repulsive Force, Edge Weight Influence and Slow Down are all relatively advanced options that you generally shouldn't need to change.
+You can find out more about these options in this (opens new window) paper.

 2. Lens: The Lens layout is very similar to the Force Directed layout in that attractive and repulsive forces are applied.
 However, the forces that are applied are slightly different and result in a more circular layout, i.e. a lens-like layout.
 This can be helpful if your network has a large number of isolates or disconnected parts of the network that you would still like to include.

 3. Distribute Nodes: Distribute Nodes is not really a traditional layout algorithm but is generally applied when you want to add some space between nodes or reduce the overlap between nodes that have been positioned by another layout algorithm.
 It will iterate through all the nodes in the network and will repel nodes that are close to each other.
 This is different to running the Force Directed layout algorithm with No Overlap set to Yes because the latter will apply both attractive and repulsive forces whereas the Distribute Nodes algorithm will only apply a repulsive force and only between relatively close nodes.
-There are a number of settings available for the Distribute Nodes algorithm which you can access by clicking on "Advanced".
+There are a number of settings available for the Distribute Nodes algorithm.
 The first is Margin, which is a circular Margin added around each node when determining whether a node should be repelled from each other.
 The second is Scale Factor, which is similar to Margin in that an area is added to each node but the difference is that the size of that area is proportionate to the size of each node whereas Margin is a fixed amount for each node.
 If Margin is set to 0 and Scale Factor is equal to 1 then only nodes that are actually touching will be repelled from each other.
-The Grid Size setting can generally be left at 25 - it determines the degree of approximation for the algorithm.
-The algorithm is applied in an iterative fashion, so it is applied once to measure overlap and then repulsive forces are applied as necessary and then it is applied again and so on until there is no more overlap (adding the Margin and Scale Factor of course).
-Max Iterations determines the maximum number of iterations that the algorithm will run through before stopping so, if you have a large network with a lot of overlapping nodes, you may want to set Max Iterations to a very low number like 2 to begin with otherwise you may find that the algorithm takes a very long time.
+The third setting is Expansion and determines the percentage of the current space that nodes can attempt to move out ot.
 The final input is Speed and this determines the size of the repulsive force that is applied at each iteration.

 5. Plot Nodes: The Plot Nodes option allows you to move from a network-type layout to a Cartesian-type layout.
 That is to say that you can select any attributes in your network and plot the nodes in the network by those attributes on x and y axes.
 This can include any attributes that have been added to the network as a result of calculating metrics (e.g. In Degree).
 The key inputs for this option are "Horizontal Attribute" and "Vertical Attribute".
 You can specify both horizontal and vertical attributes but don't need to; if you specify one only then a bar or column chart will be the result for categorical attributes.
-Once you have chosen the attribute(s) to use there are a number of additional options available under Advanced.
-You can use Horizontal and/or Vertical Adjustments to use the log of an attribute rather than the actual value of that attribute.
-You can also specify horizontal min and max values and vertical min and max values.
-These options are useful when you have extreme values or outliers and are of course only relevant for numerical attributes.
 The final option is how to order categorical attributes.
 There are two options here - alphabetical and count.
 By default categorical attributes will be ordered by count.
 That means that they will be plotted in descending order of count, i.e. the number of nodes that fall in each category.
 Since the legend is always shown in alphabetical order sometimes you may wish to plot these categories alphabetically rather than by count and this is why the alphabetical option exists here.

 6. Reposition Isolates: Often when working with network data you will find that some nodes are not connected to any other nodes (isolates) and/or that there are parts of the network that are completely disconnected from other parts of the network (connected components).
 It's often desirable to examine a network without these isolates or disconnected components and that is what the Reposition Isolates option allows you to do.
 After running a layout like the Force Directed Layout you can run Reposition Isolates and all isolates and disconnected components will be moved to the bottom of the network and arranged in a grid.
-The dimensions of that grid and vertical space before it starts are determined by the three options that you will find under Advanced Options - Nodes per Row, Row Height and Vertical Space.
+The number of nodes that appear in each row under the major component of the network when you run Reposition Isolates is determined by the Number of Rows input.

 TIP